 COU 508.
 GROUP PROCESSES IN COUNSELING (3 sem. hrs.)
 Study of the psychological dynamics of small groups, including the stages of group development and variables which affect leader effectiveness; practice with a variety of active group techniques.
 Emphasis on the development of effective counseling practices in a variety of small group settings.
-(Prerequisites: COU 505, 504 or 506, 509) (Fall, Spring, Summer)
+(Prerequisites: COU 504, 505) (Spring, Summer)